Have you signed up for Sleep Out 2014 yet??

 Is this your first time fundraising?
 Follow these tips and download our fundraising pack here …

-The best way to fundraise is to use a combination of techniques including personal requests, organising events, auctioning items on eBay, asking your employer to match your efforts and asking local companies to sponsor you.
+The best way to fundraise is to use a combination of techniques; including personal requests, organising events, auctioning items on eBay, asking your employer to match your efforts and/or asking local companies to sponsor you.

 Plan how you are going to hit your £250 target.
 Break it up into manageable chunks and work out how you are going to ask people to help